 - ⅓ cup gluten-free breadcrumbs or rice crumbs

-- Begin forming balls from 2-3 tbsp base.
+- Begin forming balls by scooping ~4 tablespoon of the base.

 - Mix the coating ingredients in a small bowl.
-Evenly coat the rice balls by rolling them in the small bowl.
+Roll the rice balls in the small bowl to evenly coat.

-- Serve with drizzled warm tomato sauce, and top with fresh basil and vegan mozzarella.
+- Serve with drizzled warm tomato sauce, and top with fresh basil and vegan mozzarella or parmesan.

-- To make this paleo and grain-free, simply use paleo breadcrumbs.
+- To make this paleo and grain-free, use paleo breadcrumbs and flour.

-- If you have leftovers, store them in the fridge in an airtight container for 3-4 days.
-You can microwave them to reheat.
-I recommend heating in the oven at 350º for 5-10 minutes, until fully heated.
+- If you have leftovers, store them in the fridge in an airtight container.
+To reheat, bake in the oven at 350º for 5-8 minutes or warm in the microwave.